domcloud/container/README.md

 # DOM Cloud Container

-Set up your own DOM Cloud server instance inside a virtualized platform and control it with our platform.
+Set up your own DOM Cloud server instance inside a virtualized platform and control it with our cloud platform.

 ![](https://domcloud.co/assets/ss/selfhost.png)

+Our self hosted solution is for our customers who:

++ You're behind a corporate that mandates all data is self hosted to an on-premise server
++ You wish you need more computing power or having the hardware under your control

+With Caveats:

++ This approach is generally more complex than simply using our cloud servers
++ Requires good knowledge of Linux and its networking components to make everything works
++ You're resposible to everything a server needs to do, including keeping the software up to date

 ## Built Images